Trent University Profile

 The Indigenous Diploma Program at Trent is for applicants of Indigenous ancestry who want to pursue university-level studies, and who may not have taken a traditional academic path toward postsecondary education and may benefit being in a supportive academic atmosphere for Indigenous students.

-If you are interested in transferring to Trent from another university or college, Trent’s offers helpful information on its transfer policies and supports.
-You can also check your eligibility for course transfers through ONCAT, an organization that provides information on credit transfers in Ontario.
+If you are interested in transferring to Trent from another university or college, Trent offers helpful information on its transfer policies and supports.
+You can also check your eligibility for course transfers through the Ontario Council on Articulation and Transfer (ONCAT), an organization that provides information on credit transfers in Ontario.

 Academic Programs and Supports